 My art is a feminine view inspired by a combination of myth, history, and personal experiences.
 I want to subvert singular expectations of womanhood and present femininity as multifaceted and fully autonomous.
 Multiple materials allow me to express different ideas and I enjoy incorporating different media in each artwork.
 I encourage the viewer to look closer and take in the details, reflecting lights, and shifting colors.
 Life changes depending on our view: we become illuminated differently by every new perspective.

 Liala Amin is a multidisciplinary artist exploring the facets of femininity through themes of spirituality, mythology, and personal identity.
 While painting is her preferred medium, her work includes mixed media paintings, drawings, and textiles.
 She flows between mediums to explore the intuitive nature of art making.
 Amin considers her art a visual journal and an outlet to manifest introspection, storytelling, and process.

 Virtual Student Exhibition

-Last school year (2020/2021) we created a virtual online student exhibition to showcase more art.
-This exhibition featured various artworks created by Mr. Juarez and Mrs. Mattern’s art students as well as art from other courses.
+In 2020 – 2021 we created a virtual online student exhibition to showcase more art.
+This exhibition featured various artworks created by Mr. Juárez and Mrs. Mattern’s art students as well as art from other courses.
 We will continue to create online opportunities for our students.

 We are embracing the digital world and will be bringing our students’ art to a screen near you.